remaudcorentin-dev/python-marmiton/README.md

 # python-marmiton
 ##### v0.2.3

+###### News : package up to date on 2018-12-21 on version 0.2.3 according to marmiton website html recent changes.

 Python API to search &amp; get recipes from the 'marmiton.com' website (web crawler, unofficial)
 Useful, efficient and super simple to use.